 Estimated new cases and deaths from melanoma in the United States in 2024:[1]

-Skin cancer is the most common malignancy diagnosed in the United States, and invasive melanoma represents about 1% of skin cancers but results in the most deaths.[1,2] Since the early 2000s, the incidence of melanoma in people younger than 50 years declined by about 1% per year in men and stabilized in women.
-In people aged 50 years and older, incidence stabilized in men and increased by about 3% per year in women.[1]
-Older men are at highest risk; however, melanoma is the most common cancer in young adults aged 25 to 29 years and the second most common cancer in those aged 15 to 29 years.[3]
+Skin cancer is the most common malignancy diagnosed in the United States, and invasive melanoma represents about 1% of skin cancers.
+However, melanoma results in the most deaths.[1,2] Since the early 2000s, the incidence of melanoma in people younger than 50 years declined by about 1% per year in men and stabilized in women.
+In people aged 50 years and older, the incidence stabilized in men and increased by about 3% per year in women.[1]
+Older men are at highest risk of melanoma; however, it is the most common cancer in young adults aged 25 to 29 years and the second most common cancer in those aged 15 to 29 years.[3]
 Ocular melanoma is the most common cancer of the eye, with approximately 2,000 cases diagnosed annually.

 Risk factors for melanoma include both intrinsic (genetic and phenotype) and extrinsic (environmental or exposure) factors:

-For more information about risk factors, see Skin Cancer Prevention and Genetics of Skin Cancer.
+For more information about risk factors, visit Skin Cancer Prevention and Genetics of Skin Cancer.

 Melanoma occurs predominantly in adults, and more than 50% of the cases arise in apparently normal areas of the skin.
-Although melanoma can occur anywhere, including on mucosal surfaces and the uvea, in women it occurs more commonly on the extremities, and in men it occurs most commonly on the trunk or head and neck.[4]
+Melanoma can occur anywhere, including on mucosal surfaces and the uvea.
+However, in women it occurs more commonly on the extremities, and in men it occurs most commonly on the trunk or head and neck.[4]

-Early signs in a nevus that would suggest a malignant change include the following:
+Early signs in a nevus that would suggest a malignant change include:

 A biopsy, preferably by local excision, should be performed for any suspicious lesions.
 Suspicious lesions should never be shaved off or cauterized.
 An experienced pathologist should examine the specimens to allow for microstaging.

 Studies show that distinguishing between benign pigmented lesions and early melanomas can be difficult, and even experienced dermatopathologists can have differing opinions.
-To reduce the possibility of misdiagnosis for an individual patient, a second review by an independent qualified pathologist should be considered.[5,6] Agreement between pathologists in the histological diagnosis of melanomas and benign pigmented lesions has been found to be considerably variable.[5,6]
+To reduce the possibility of misdiagnosis for an individual patient, a second review by an independent qualified pathologist should be considered.[6,7] Agreement between pathologists in the histological diagnosis of melanomas and benign pigmented lesions has been found to be considerably variable.[6,7]

 Evidence (discordance in histological evaluation):

 Prognosis is affected by the characteristics of primary and metastatic tumors.
-The most important prognostic factors have been incorporated into the revised 2009 American Joint Committee on Cancer staging and include the following:[4,7-9]
+The most important prognostic factors have been incorporated into the 2017 eighth edition of the American Joint Committee on Cancer (AJCC) staging manual and include:[4,8-10]

-Patients who are younger, who are female, and who have melanomas on their extremities generally have better prognoses.[4,7-9]
+Patients who are younger, female, and who have melanomas on their extremities generally have better prognoses.[4,8,9,11]

-The risk of relapse decreases substantially over time, although late relapses are not uncommon.[12,13]
+The risk of relapse decreases substantially over time, although late relapses do occur.[12-15] Long-term follow-up is important for detection of recurrence, managing long-term effects, and surveillance of new lesions.

-The descriptive terms for clinicopathological cellular subtypes of malignant melanoma should be considered of historic interest only; they do not have independent prognostic or therapeutic significance.
+The descriptive terms for clinicopathological cellular subtypes of malignant melanoma are of historical interest only; they do not have independent prognostic or therapeutic significance.
 The cellular subtypes are the following:

 The Cancer Genome Atlas (TCGA) Network performed an integrative multiplatform characterization of 333 cutaneous melanomas from 331 patients.[1]
 Using six types of molecular analysis at the DNA, RNA, and protein levels, the researchers identified four major genomic subtypes:

 Genomic subtypes may suggest drug targets and clinical trial design, as well as guide clinical decision-making for targeted therapies.
-For more information, see Table 1.
+For more information, visit Table 1.

 To date, targeted therapies have demonstrated efficacy and received U.S. Food and Drug Administration approval only for the BRAF-mutant subtype of melanoma.
-Combination therapies with a BRAF plus a MEK inhibitor have shown improvement in outcomes over a single-agent inhibitor alone; yet, virtually all patients acquire resistance to therapy and relapse.
-Therefore, clinical trials remain an important option for patients with BRAF-mutant subtype, as well as other genomic subtypes of melanoma.
-See the individual treatment sections for more information.
+Combination therapies with a BRAF plus a MEK inhibitor have shown improvement in outcomes over a single-agent inhibitor alone.
+However, virtually all patients acquire resistance to this therapy and experience disease relapse.
+Therefore, clinical trials remain an important option for patients with BRAF-mutant disease and other genomic subtypes of melanoma.
+For more information, visit the individual treatment sections.

 A variety of immunotherapies have been approved for the treatment of melanoma regardless of genetic subtype.
 The benefit of immunotherapy has not been associated with a specific mutation or molecular subtype.
 The TCGA analysis identified immune markers (in a subset within each molecular subtype) that were associated with improved survival and that may have implications for immunotherapy.
 Identification of predictive biomarkers remains an active area of research.
-See the individual treatment sections for more information.
+For more information, visit the individual treatment sections.

 ---|---|---|---|---|---|